Spring Boot Pre-Interview Guide Part 4: Performance & Optimization — Spring Boot 4 · Kotlin 2.3 N+1, Pagination, Caching, QueryDSL

 - Columns frequently used in WHERE clauses

-- Columns used in JOIN conditions (FK)
+- Columns used in JOIN conditions (foreign keys)

 - Columns used in ORDER BY